-You can order the ZMOTION Detection Module from Zilog® or any of our authorized distributors using the following part numbers.
-For more information on ordering, please consult your local Zilog sales office.
-The Zilog website (www.zilog.com) lists all regional offices and provides additional information about the ZMOTION Detection Module product line.
+You can order ZDMII from Zilog or any of Zilog's authorized distributors using the following part numbers.
+For more information about ordering, please consult your local Zilog sales office.
+The Zilog website lists all regional offices and provides additional information about the ZMOTION® Detection Module II product line.